Labirintami/doc/docs/treegrid/api/treegrid_iscolumnhidden_method.md

 @short: checks whether a column is hidden

+@signature: isColumnHidden(colId: string | number): boolean;

 @params:
-- colId	string|number   the id of a column
+- colId	string | number   the id of a column

 @returns:
 - param	boolean     'true' if the column is hidden, 'false' otherwise